elisasanzani/Software_and_Computing_Project/README.md

 ## Particle Net and customization
 ParticleNet is a CNN-like deep neural network for jet tagging with particle cloud data [[paper]](https://arxiv.org/pdf/1902.08570.pdf) [[GitHub repo]](https://github.com/hqucms/ParticleNet).
 Jets are represented as an unordered, permutation invariant set of particles.
 Such representation of a jet as a particle cloud is analogous to the point cloud representation of 3D shapes used in computer vision.
 This is a convolutional network with [EdgeConv](https://arxiv.org/pdf/1801.07829.pdf) blocks: graph edges are considered between each point i to its k nearest neighbours.
-For each point i, in this case, the EdgeConv block output has the form:<br>
-x<sub>i</sub>' = (1/k)&sum;<sup>k</sup><sub>j=1</sub> h<sub>&Theta;</sub>(x<sub>i</sub>, x<sub>i<sub>j</sub></sub> ) <br>
+For each point i, in this case, the EdgeConv block output has the form: x<sub>i</sub>' = (1/k)&sum;<sup>k</sup><sub>j=1</sub> h<sub>&Theta;</sub>(x<sub>i</sub>, x<sub>i<sub>j</sub></sub> ) <br>
 where h<sub>&Theta;</sub> is a parametric edge function (like RELU) and x<sub>i</sub> are the features.
 Like for a CNN, multiple EdgeConv filters are stacked in the same layer.

 <a name="pnet"></a>
 ### Custom Particle Net
-The custom model [[code]](https://github.com/elisasanzani/Software_and_Computing_Project/blob/main/tf_keras_model.py) is based on Particle Net Lite model [[code]](https://github.com/hqucms/ParticleNet/blob/master/tf-keras/tf_keras_model.py), which has two EdgeConv blocks.
+The custom model [[code]](https://github.com/elisasanzani/Software_and_Computing_Project/blob/main/tf_keras_model.py) is based on Particle Net Lite model, which has two EdgeConv blocks.
 In order to help the training, a "summary" vector (E,T,R,N) has been added and it is sent directly to the first dense layer.
 The last layer has been changed from softmax to sigmoid, because there are only 2 classes.
 Given the very small cluster size, the number of nearest neighbours has been reduced from 7 to 3.
 The number of channels for each EdgeConv block has been reduced, as well as the number of neurons on the first layer.
 The dropout rate in the first dense layer has been increased.
 All losses and metrics are weighted to match the real statistics.<br>
 Model compilation parameters: <br>